10 Chart Types

 - Color bubbles: orange/golden

-- Data labels: position centered, display percentage of market share
+- Data labels: position centered, display the percentage of market share

-The added data labels are not the ones you want.
-By default, the Y value (in this case, the revenue) is displayed.
-This must be changed to the bubble size, which in this case is determined by the market share.
+The added data labels are not the desired ones.
+By default, the Y value (turnover in this case) is displayed.
+Change this to the bubble size, which represents the market share.

 10.9 Radar Chart

-In a radar chart, multiple data series (categories) are plotted along separate axes starting from a point in the middle, the origin.
-The diagram looks like a spider web and is therefore called a spider chart or star chart.
-The angles between these axes are equal.
-The data points on the axes are usually connected with a line.
+A radar chart plots multiple data series (categories) along separate axes that start from a central point (the origin).
+The chart resembles a spider web and is also called a spider chart or star chart.
+The angles between the axes are equal, and the data points on the axes are usually connected by a line.

-In Figure 10.21, you see the scores of a self-evaluation, according to a 5-point Likert scale.
+Figure 10.21 shows the scores of a self-evaluation on a 5-point Likert scale.

 The data should be displayed in a radar chart, as shown in Figure 10.22.